 - Data Breach Notifications & Credit Report Reminders

 As always, be mindful of the charges on your credit card and bank accounts.
 I recommend reviewing all of your charges at least once a month and disputing any charges you do not recognize.
 Unfortunately, data breaches are becoming more and more common, so it pays to be proactive about protecting your credit score.

 The information being provided is strictly as a courtesy.
 We make no representations as to the completeness or accuracy of the information provided at these sites.
 Nor are we liable for any direct or indirect technical or system issues or any consequences arising out of your access to or your use of third party technology, sites, information and programs made available through this site.
 By clicking on the link above you will assume total responsibility and risk for your use of the site.

 The opinions voiced are for general information only.
-They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by NPC.
-All vendors named in this newsletters are separate and unrelated to NPC.
+They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by LPL Financial.
+All vendors named in this newsletters are separate and unrelated to LPL.